grmskyi/grmskyi-leon-parser/README.md

 ### Usage
 The project's main functionality revolves around fetching and parsing sports match data:

-* Fetching Data: Data is fetched asynchronously from the configured endpoints.
+* Fetching Data: Data is fetched from the configured endpoints.
 * Parsing Data: Fetched data is parsed into structured objects (LeagueDTO, MatchDTO, etc.).
 * Formatting and Output: Parsed data is formatted into a readable format and printed to the console.